-- 1. Submit a site plan for new construction projects, or a Capital Needs Assessment (CNA) for rehabilitation projects, as applicable. - a.
-The site plan should include a narrative description that addresses applicable zoning code requirements for the site location and compliance with applicable building standards or general industry standards. - b.
-For rehabilitation or general capital improvement projects totaling \$500,000 or more, the CNA must comply with Commerce's CNA requirements, be prepared by a licensed professional, and include detailed cost estimates. - If a licensed architect or engineer did not produce the CNA, describe how a licensed professional will be procured to oversee the final rehabilitation design and the construction activities to rehabilitate the property. - 2.
-Describe how health and safety concerns for both shelter participants and shelter staff will be addressed, and how shelter best practices will be included in the project design.
-Include details on amenities or features that incorporate trauma-informed design and shelter best practices.
+- 1. Submit a site plan for new construction projects, or a Capital Needs Assessment (CNA) for rehabilitation projects over \$500,000, as applicable. - a.
+For new construction, the site plan should include a narrative description that addresses applicable zoning code requirements for the site location and compliance with applicable building standards or general industry standards. - b.
+For rehabilitation or general capital improvement projects totaling \$500,000 or more, the CNA must comply with Commerce's CNA requirements, be prepared by a licensed professional, and include detailed cost estimates.

+If a licensed architect or engineer did not produce the CNA, describe how a licensed professional will be procured to oversee the final rehabilitation design and the construction activities to rehabilitate the property.